voxpupuli/puppet-zabbix/README.md

 ###Reference zabbix-proxy
 * `zabbix_server_host`: The ipaddress or fqdn of the zabbix server.
-* `zabbix_server_port`: The port of the zabbix server.
-Default: 10051
-* `manage_database`: When the parameter 'manage_database' is set to true (Which is default), it will create the database and loads the sql files.
-Default the postgresql will be used as backend, mentioned in the params.pp file.
-You'll have to include the postgresql (or mysql) module yourself, as this module will require it.

 The following parameters is only needed when `manage_resources` is set to true:
 * `use_ip`: Default is set to true.